devgateway/www.developmentgateway.org/_posts/2006-05-11-world-bank-contributes-2-million-to-development-gateway-foundation.md

 created: 1147368904
 old_path: news/world-bank-contributes-2-million-development-gateway-foundation
 title: World Bank Contributes $2 Million to Development Gateway Foundation
-lede: The World Bank has contributed $2 million to the Development Gateway Foundation, a non-profit organization that provides Internet-based solutions to strengthen governance and improve aid effectiveness in developing countries.
+excerpt: The World Bank has contributed $2 million to the Development Gateway Foundation, a non-profit organization that provides Internet-based solutions to strengthen governance and improve aid effectiveness in developing countries.
 The Development Gateway was created within the World Bank and became an independent entity in 2001.
 Its programs